$42.92-$53.17 hourly / $7,439.12-$9,215.78 monthly / $89,269.44-$110,589.36 annual

 Defines Web presentation standards and content development procedures for Web site and portal.

-Works with college and District Office public relations staff to develop effective marketing and PR campaigns using web technologies.
+Works with college and District Office public relations staff to integrate effective marketing, PR, and social media campaigns using established or available web technologies.

 Works with portal administrator(s) to develop effective personalization schemes.